anna-ip/Jest-enzyme-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is part of an udemy Jest and enzyme course for React, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts